hunibunny/ShaderView/README.md

 For metal to be able to read shader input data correctly, the buffer sizes and expectations need to match.
 It's recommended to define custom shader input struct that will also be defined in metal in the same way.
 - Note: Sometimes same type of variables have different sizes in swift and metal, and buffers don't match.
 Padding can be used to fix this problem of different size of buffers on passing data to shaders.
 ##### Example of custom shader input struct for metalData()
-This example is compatible with SubclassedShaderInput and ShaderInputProtocolExample from above.
+This example is compatible with SubclassedShaderInput and ShaderInputableExample from above.
 ```Swift
 struct CustomMetalShaderInput {
     var time: Float